informalsystems/sovereign-ibc/docs/DataRequirements.md

   - available as a method on the sequencer client, and also as [`sequencer_publishBatch`](https://github.com/Sovereign-Labs/sovereign-sdk/blob/cca1729445741aadbec2490c14ca2090afdc878b/full-node/sov-sequencer/src/lib.rs#L74-L90)
   RPC method, though both works in an async fashion.

+### `tx_status`

+- Used to check the submission and commitment status of pending transactions on the DA layer.

+- Status: Nothing available yet.

 ### `/send_evidence`